santerref/mag-products-integration/readme.txt

 4. Customizer settings

 == Changelog ==

+= 1.2.11 =
+* CAUTION The store attribute of the magento shortcode is now mandatory.
+* Fix wrong products links like /product/view/id/82797/...
+* Remove translations from the plugin and move them to [Translating WordPress](https://translate.wordpress.org/ "Translating WordPress")
+* DEVELOPER Clean up PHP code to respect WordPress Coding Standards
+* NEW Magento extension has been updated to 1.0.3 and is now on [github](https://github.com/santerref/beeweb-wordpressproducts "Github Repository")

 = 1.2.10 =
 * Fix wrong store parameters that prevents store filter to works